Floquet theory and computational method for the optical absorption of laser-dressed solids: Introduction

+To isolate the emerging phenomenology, we compute the absorption spectrum of a laser-dressed solid described by a cosine-shaped lattice potential.
+The laser-dressed absorption spectrum naturally recovers the blue shift of the band edge and below band-gap absorption as the drive electric field strength is increased that are characteristic of the dynamical Franz-Keldysh effect (DFKE) \cite{Jauho1996, Johnsen1998, Chin2000, Srivastava2004, Otobe2016}.
+However, while the DFKE is based on parabolic band models and density of states considerations, our theory can naturally incorporate other types of band structures, capture changes of level occupations due to photoexcitation, and variations of the optical transition momentum matrix elements across the Brillouin zone and due to laser-driving.
+These effects are key to describe the properties of laser-dressed solids \cite{Hawkins2015, Yue2022} and are not simply related to density of states considerations.

-To illustrate the theory and code, we compute the absorption spectrum of a laser-dressed solid described by a cosine-shaped lattice potential.
-The laser-dressed absorption spectrum shows the blue-shift of the band edge and below band gap absorption as the drive electric field strength is increased, that are characteristic of the DFKE \cite{Jauho1996}.
-The spectra also shows multiple replicas of absorption features that are energetically separated from one another by integer multiples of drive photon energy.
-Surprisingly, these replicas are visible even for the congested electronic structure of solids, and we assign these replicas to the existence of Floquet-Bloch states.
-Beyond the DFKE, when driving the solid with a laser amplitude $\geq 0.2$ V/\r{A}, we also observe the striking emergence of intense absorption and stimulated emissions in the low-frequency region ($<0.6$ eV) of the absorption spectrum that arise due to the hybridization of Floquet-Bloch modes.
-Such hybridization also creates avoided-crossings between the quasienergy and suppression of the net absorption which manifests as replicated dips in the absorption spectrum at integer multiples of drive photon energy.
+Importantly, the computations reveal three purely optical signatures of the existence of Floquet-Bloch states.
+First, the spectra shows multiple optical sidebands that are energetically separated from one another by integer multiples of the drive photon energy that reflect the replicas in the Floquet-Bloch energy eigenspectrum.
+Surprisingly, these replicas are visible even for the congested electronic structure of solids.
+Remarkably, we also observe that the \emph{hybridization} of Floquet-Bloch modes leads to the emergence of intense absorption and stimulated emissions in the low-frequency region ($<0.6$ eV) of the absorption spectrum and dips in the absorption spectra at integer multiples of the drive photon energy.
+Both these effects are challenging to explain without invoking the existence of Floquet-Bloch states.

+Overall, our developments show that the Floquet-Bloch modes provide a natural basis to understand the response properties of laser-dressed solids.
+They play a role that is akin to the one of the pristine energy eigenstates of the system in near-equilibrium matter.
+In particular, the optical absorption is seen to arise from optically induced transitions between the Floquet-Bloch modes.
+This observation provides theoretical insights into the growing body of evidence that shows that the Floquet-Bloch states are useful in understanding the properties of laser-dressed solids \cite{Wang2013, Flaeschner2016, Shan2021, Earl2021, Aeschlimann2021, Park2022}.
+The developed theory can also be used as a starting point for future efforts to capture higher-order terms in the optical response \cite{Shan2021}, and additional features introduced by connecting the system to a thermal environment \cite{Engelhardt2019, Mori2023}, or by many-body electron-electron and electron-nuclear interactions that can contribute to heating and the broadening of the spectral features.

 This paper is organized as follows: In Sec. \ref{sec2} we introduce the theory of non-equilibrium optical absorption for extended systems.
 In Sec. \ref{sec3} we discuss the computational approach used to implement the theory.
 In Sec. \ref{sec4}, we discuss computations of the optical absorption of a model solid with varying drive laser parameters and provide a useful interpretation.
 In Sec. \ref{sec5}, we summarize our main findings and advance a qualitative physical picture to explain our observations.